Skip to content

 Integration Assessment

 REST API documented at pay.com/docs/api and apiref.pay.com.
-Pre-built plugins for WooCommerce, BigCommerce, and Magento — the three platforms that cover most SMB eCommerce volume outside Shopify (no Shopify connector surfaced).
+Pre-built plugins for Shopify, WooCommerce, BigCommerce, and Magento, the four platforms that cover most SMB eCommerce volume.
+Additional connectors for subscription/CRM platforms (Sticky.io, Konnektive, ChargeNation.io) which are common in direct-response retail.
 Volt SDK available for in-app open-banking redirect-less flows.
 No native iOS or Android SDK published by Pay.com itself.
 No public GitHub organization, no public npm packages, no Postman collection link.
 Documentation is rated Good rather than Excellent because the developer ecosystem footprint is minimal compared to Stripe or Checkout.com.
 Sandbox environment is available.
 Integration timeline is 1-2 weeks for a typical merchant with a supported platform plugin, longer for a custom REST integration.
 3D Secure 2 is native with risk-based authentication and PSD2 SCA exemption handling.

 Risk & Compliance